 I have a lemon tree that is approximately ten feet tall.
 It is really healthy and has produced lemons in years past.
 For the past two years, however, it hasn't bloomed.
 What has happened?

 I have a lemon tree grown from a seedling.
 It is 7' tall and has never bloomed.
 It smells like lemons, but has no flowers.
-It is very sturdy and located near an orange tree.
-I suspect it is only an ornamental tree.
-Is there anything I can try to make it bloom?

 I have a lemon tree that has not bloomed in 2 years and there are no lemons growing.
 I am not sure what my gardener has done; what can I do?